 The University of Houston Health Center offers general patient services at an affordable cost to UH faculty and staff members.
 The Health Center Pharmacy is able to fill prescriptions from faculty/staff members' current physicians.
 The benefit of receiving medical care on campus is not only convenient but also desirable.

 For most efficient use of your time, call 713-743-5156 to make an appointment to be seen by a physician in the General Medicine Clinic.
-Walk-in visits are available if there is an urgent concern.
+Same-day visits are available if there is an urgent concern.
 In those cases, the triage nurse will review your symptoms and refer you for urgent or same-day care or offer a scheduled appointment in the near future.

 Some services available include, but are not limited to:

 Dental Services are available by appointment.
 Most dental insurance plans are accepted including the UH PPO Dental insurance for employees.
 We are unable to accept Dental DMO (including the UH employee Dental DMO) or discount plans.

 A fee is charged for professional services, medications, laboratory procedures, and injections.
 Our prices are very competitive.
 Payment is due at time of service.

 MasterCard and Visa are accepted forms of payment.

 The UH Health Center DOES NOT treat Worker’s Compensation injuries or illnesses for UH employees or employees of other organizations.

 Information about how to seek medical treatment or to report a Worker’s Compensation injury/illness can be found at /af/riskmanagement/workerscomp.htm.